Teamfight Tactics Guide by PsiGuard

 If you're high on HP, it can be worth holding onto a few item components until you find exactly the right items to combine with.
 You don't need to immediately equip your items to a champion, though of course it'll increase your chances of winning the next round.
 You can also choose to equip an item to a champion that you're planning on selling soon, since you'll get the item right back when you sell the champion.

 It's worth noting that you cannot undo the combination of two components into a full item.
 Make sure you know what you want to craft before you combine any items!
-You can see what item will be crafted by dragging the item onto a champion that's holding an item component.
-You can also check a cheatsheet in order to plan ahead for what items you want to build for your comp.
+You can see a preview of what item will be crafted by dragging one item component over another component (but don't release the mouse button).
+You can also check out our TFT Item Cheatsheet in order to plan ahead for what items you want to build for your comp.
+You can also use the item filter to get a quick idea of what items you can build with your current components in game.

 2. Don't reroll your shop early in the game.
 Instead, wait until you have reliable income from interest.